Skip to main content

 Cognitive Tax: The Hidden Cost

-Cognitive tax includes five components:
+Cognitive tax has five components:

 Decision Fatigue